 How we test budget smartphones

-We review budget smartphones from the perspective of choosing a smartphone for its photography and camera performance, so we test every phone by looking at what it offers in terms of the cameras and what features are included for photography and video, and how it performs in real world use in a variety of different shooting situations.
+We review budget smartphones from the perspective of choosing a smartphone for its photography and camera performance, so we test every phone by looking at what it offers in terms of the cameras and included features for photography and video, and how it performs in real world use in a variety of different shooting situations.

-Article: Rod Lawton, with contributions from Joshua Waller and Jon Stapley. *Prices correct at time of publication but may change without notice.
+Article: Joshua Waller, with contributions from Rod Lawton, and Jon Stapley. *Prices correct at time of publication but may change without notice.

 Further reading